Church Commissioners: History

 The Church Building Act 1818 granted money and established the Church Building Commission to build churches in the cities of the Industrial Revolution.
 These churches became known variously as Commissioners' churches, Waterloo churches or Million Act churches.
 The Church Building Commission became the Ecclesiastical Commissioners in 1836.

-An earlier Ecclesiastical Duties and Revenues Commission had been set up under the first brief administration of Sir Robert Peel in 1835 with a wide remit, "to consider the State of the Established Church in England and Wales, with reference to Ecclesiastical Duties and Revenues" (Minutes of the Commission, 9 February 1835); this body redistributed wealth between the dioceses and changed diocesan boundaries, and the permanent Ecclesiastical Commission was formed the following year.
+An earlier Ecclesiastical Duties and Revenues Commission had been set up under the first brief administration of Sir Robert Peel in 1835 with a wide remit, "to consider the State of the Established Church in England and Wales, with reference to Ecclesiastical Duties and Revenues"; this body redistributed wealth between the dioceses and changed diocesan boundaries, and the permanent Ecclesiastical Commission was formed the following year.

-The Church Commissioners were established in 1948 as a merger of Queen Anne's Bounty and the Ecclesiastical Commissioners, following the passage, by the National Assembly of the Church of England, of the Church Commissioners Measure 1947 (10 & 11 Geo.
+The Church Commissioners was established in 1948 as a merger of Queen Anne's Bounty and the Ecclesiastical Commissioners, following the passage, by the National Assembly of the Church of England, of the Church Commissioners Measure 1947 (10 & 11 Geo.
 6. No. 2).

 In 1992 it was revealed that the Church Commissioners had lost £500m through over-commitment of the fund leading to poor investment decisions.
-This figure was later revised up to £800m, a third of their assets.
+This figure was later revised up to £800m, a third of its assets.

 The value of the commissioners' assets was around £5.5 billion as at the end of 2012.
-By September 2016, it was valued at £7 billion.
+By December 2025, it was valued at £11.6 billion.
 The income is used for the payment of pensions to retired clergy whose pensions were accrued before 1998 (subsequent pensions are the responsibility of the Church of England Pensions Board) and a range of other commitments including supporting the ministries of bishops and cathedrals and funding various diocesan and parish missions initiatives.

 In June 2022, the Commissioners acknowledged early links of Queen Anne's Bounty to the Atlantic slave trade.
 They and Justin Welby, the Archbishop of Canterbury, apologised.
 In January 2023 the Commissioners announced that they were setting up a fund of £100 million to be spent over the next nine years on addressing historic links with slavery.

-The Commissioners also oversee pastoral reorganisation, the consent of the commissioners being required for establishing or dissolving team and group ministries, uniting, creating, or dissolving benefices and parishes, and the closing of consecrated church buildings and graveyards.
+The Commissioners also oversees pastoral reorganisation, the consent of the commissioners being required for establishing or dissolving team and group ministries, uniting, creating, or dissolving benefices and parishes, and the closing of consecrated church buildings and graveyards.

-The Church Commissioners are now based at Church House, Westminster, London, having long occupied No. 1 Millbank.
+The Church Commissioners is now based at Church House, Westminster, London, having long occupied No. 1 Millbank.
 The Millbank building was sold in 2005 to the House of Lords for accommodation of members and staff; the commissioners completed the move to Church House in 2007.
-They used to be an exempt charity under English law, and is now a registered charity regulated by the Charity Commission for England and Wales.
+It used to be an exempt charity under English law, and is now a registered charity regulated by the Charity Commission for England and Wales.

-The secretary (and chief executive) of the Church Commissioners is Gareth Mostyn.
+The secretary (and chief executive) of the Church Commissioners is Rosie Slater-Carr.

 Responsibilities

-The Church Commissioners have the following responsibilities:
+The Church Commissioners has the following responsibilities: